Relaxed Equivariance via Multitask Learning: Experiments and Discussion

 \subsection{Molecular Dynamics}

 We also present a comparative analysis between constrained equivariant models and unconstrained models focusing on molecular dynamics, specifically predicting 3D molecule structures.
 We utilize the MD17 dataset \citep{Chmiela_2017}, which comprises trajectories of eight small molecules.
-We use the same dataset split in \citet{huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, allocating $500$ samples for train, $2000$ for validation, and $2000$ for test.
-For this task, we selected the Equivariant Graph Neural Network (EGNN) architecture and its non-equivariant GNN counterpart, as presented in \citet{satorras2022en}.
+We use the same dataset split in \cite{huang2022equivariantgraphmechanicsnetworks, xu2024equivariantgraphneuraloperator}, allocating $500$ samples for train, $2000$ for validation, and $2000$ for test.
+For this task, we selected the Equivariant Graph Neural Network (EGNN) architecture and its non-equivariant GNN counterpart, as presented in \cite{satorras2022en}.
 We then apply REMUL procedure as well as data augmentation to the GNN architecture.
-Both architectures have the same hyperparameters.
-More information is indicated in \hyperref[appendix: Molecular Dynamics]{Appendix \ref*{appendix: Molecular Dynamics}}.
+Both architectures have the same hyperparameters (more information is indicated in Appendix \ref{appendix: Molecular Dynamics}).
+We also compare with GMN \citep{huang2022equivariantgraphmechanicsnetworks}, EGNO \citep{xu2024equivariantgraphneuraloperator}, and HEGNN \cite{cen2024high}.
+Our results are provided in Table \ref{tab:performance:MD17}.
+We illustrate how the performance and equivariance error of a GNN trained with REMUL vary across different molecules as a function of $\beta$ in Figure \ref{fig:md17} and Figure \ref{fig:Additional MD17}.